Godskid89/airbnb-pricing-tool/README.md

-# Scalable Machine Learning with PySpark + Flask + Ngnix + Docker
+# Scalable Machine Learning with PySpark + Flask

 I approached this project with mindset of working terabytes of data.
-I use pyspark for the model, nginx, gunicorn and Docker Compose to create a scalable, reliable and deployable your machine learning model using Microservice architecture.
+I use pyspark for the model, and flask as the server.

 ## Approach for building the model.
 I use one of the data listings data provided.
 The goal is to predict the price of the airbnb listings using the data